Organization Tips to Make Your Pottery Studio Shine

 • How much are you willing to spend?
 Pottery stuff gets expensive

-• If you’re not looking to spend a lot, you should definitely not do so.
+• If you’re not looking to spend a lot, you should not do so.
 Remember, you can always get it when you’re ready

-• Look at what you’re actually going to be using.
+• Look at what you’re going to be using.
 If you don’t think you’re going to need a slab roller, then guess what?
 Don’t buy it

 • You should always look at the studio, look at your budget, and develop a floor plan to figure out what’s necessary